parrt/cs652/lectures/postscript.md

 ```
 1.5 ==                        % displays 1.5 to standard out
 ```
 What about control structures?
-A byte-code interpreter does branches.
-PostScript is higher level and just uses another operator (if):
+Unlike bytecode interpreters, PS does not branch (move the program counter register).
+It is more high-level like LISP and just uses another operator (`if`):

 ```
 3 4 lt {(it works!) ==} if
 ```

-In other words, if takes two operands on the stack: a boolean value (here computed by 3 4 lt "is 3 less than 4") followed by a chunk of code to execute.
-Here, the code chunk displays "it works!" at the current x, y location.
-These chunks are sequences of operands and operators enclosed in curlies; postscript calls them procedures.
+In other words, if takes two operands on the stack: a boolean value (here computed by `3 4 lt`: "*is 3 less than 4*?") followed by a chunk of code to execute.
+Here, the code chunk displays `it works!` at the current x, y location.
+This is using *postfix* notation.

-You will see this again in SmallTalk.
+Code chunks are sequences of operands and operators enclosed in curly races; postscript calls them *procedures*.
+You will see this again in SmallTalk!

-Even with the simplicity of these generic instructions, postscript can define subroutines and call them!
-For example, here is a postscript program that defines a procedure called average and uses it to average two numbers:
+Even with the simplicity of these generic instructions, PS can define subroutines and call them.
+For example, here is a PS program that defines a procedure called `average` and uses it to average two numbers:

 ```
 /average {add 2 div} def
 20 40 average
 ```

-The result on the top of the stack would be 30.0 .
+The result on the top of the stack would be 30.0.

-Nothing is special in postscript--you can redefine showpage to be an empty operation.
-This is useful for preventing encapsulated (embedded) postscript files from performing illegal operations:
+Nothing is special in postscript--e.g., you could redefine `showpage` to be an empty operation.
+This would be useful for preventing encapsulated (embedded) postscript files from performing illegal operations:

 ```
 % showpage normal here...